pmacik/fuse-benchmark/README.md

 mvn clean package
 ```
 After a successful build there is a jar file (the bundle) prepared in `target` directory.

+> Note: Currently and out-of-the-box the benchmark is set for the version `6.2.1.redhat-084` of Fuse.
+The version numbers can be overriden by setting the following Jave system properties for the maven build:
+>```
+> -Dfuse.major.version=6
+> -Dfuse.minor.version=2
+> -Dfuse.micro.version=1
+> -Dfuse.build.version=084
+>```
+> The bundles uses Apache ActiveMQ and CXF artifacts whose versions are set to the particular versions that are part of Fuse as well.
+> To override those versions, use the following Java system properties during the Maven build:
+>```
+>-Dversion.activemq=...
+>-Dversion.cxf=...
+>```

 #### Deploy tested bundle into Fuse
 To deploy the tested bundle simply place the bundle jar file built in the previous step into `$FUSE\deploy` directory.